-Well, we at Concealed Carry Inc. have spent the last few Halloweens talking to you about the potential dangers that surround this scary evening and what you should do to prepare yourself and be ready for anything this holiday has to offer.
+Well, we have spent the last few Halloweens talking to you about the potential dangers that surround this scary evening and what you should do to prepare yourself and be ready for anything this holiday has to offer.

 Is It Really Something to Worry About?

-We take the matter of safety incredibly serious here and if there is a time of heightened danger, we want to let everyone know about it so they can take proper precautions before it happens.
+We take the matter of safety serious, and if there is a time of heightened danger, we want to let everyone know about it so they can take proper precautions before it happens.
 Halloween is a night of fun but also can be a night of terror if you allow it.
-There are plenty of stories out there about terrible things happening on Halloween.
-We spoke about them last year on Episode 65 of the Concealed Carry Podcast and that was just a select few.
+There are plenty of stories out there about things happening on Halloween.
+We spoke about them on Episode 65 of the Concealed Carry Podcast and that was just a select few.

 Just in 2016 on Halloween there were incidents such as parties interrupted by Freddy Krueger, a Halloween Shooting of a 5-year-old boy, a Halloween shooting in North Denver that killed 2, and a mass shooting in New York that left 2 dead and 5 injured.
 That is far more violence than any other average day of the year with the possible exception of New Years Eve.

-We know that there will be even more this year, but if you follow our instructions and common sense and the knowledge that all of your other carry training programs have given you, you are going to have a much safer Halloween where the only blood that runs is that sticky corn syrup mess that you only realize after the fact stains your clothes terribly.
+We know that there will be even more this year, but if you follow some basic guidelines, along with some common sense and the knowledge that all of your other carry training programs have given you, you are going to have a much safer Halloween.

 HOW TO STAY SAFE ON HALLOWEEN (WHAT THE GOVERNMENT SAYS)